haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 Integrating the plugin into HLS itself requires changes to several configuration files.

-A good approach is to use the ID of an existing plugin (e.g., `hls-class-plugin`) as a guide:
+A good approach is to search for the ID of an existing plugin (e.g., `hls-class-plugin`):
 - `./cabal*.project` and `./stack*.yaml`: Add the plugin package to the `packages` field.
 - `./haskell-language-server.cabal`: Add a conditional block with the plugin package dependency.
 - `./.github/workflows/test.yml`: Add a block to run the plugin's test suite.